PombertLab/3DFI/README.md

 ```

-Results with the pyrosetta option should look like below, with the models generated located in the model/ subfolder:
+Results with the pyrosetta option should look like below, with the models generated (5 in total) located in the model/ subfolder:
 ```bash
 ls -l RFOLD_3D_py/ECU03_1140/
 total 4284